 Every student will be issued with a Planner at the start of the new school year.
-As well as a tool for organisation and homework planning, it will be utilised by all staff to record achievement stamps.
-As such, it will form an essential part of students' equipment.
+It will form an essential part of students' equipment.
 Failure to bring the Planner to school will result in an instant behaviour point.

-Any behavioural concerns will be logged electronically using class charts.
 Planners must be carefully maintained - any damage or graffiti to a Planner will result in a behaviour point and a £4.00 charge for a replacement Planner.